 Julia Triplett and Karen Francis organized the event.

 Bridge is a very popular activity; there are 8 regular and 3 duplicate groups which meet at local restaurants or at members’ homes.

 Book groups are a popular activity.
 These meet monthly to discuss books the members choose.
 Literature I and Literature II read fiction and occasional non-fiction, and Reading Reality reads non-fiction, In addition to branch groups, “Adelante” is a book discussion group sponsored by the St. Louis InterBranch Council.

 The Movie Group is rather like a book group, but reviews and discusses different movies that members first see on their own before the scheduled meeting.
 This group meets at members’ homes each month.
 The hostess recommends the movies.

 Out-To-Lunch (left) invites members to visit a different local restaurant each month.
 This group is a great way for new members to get to know more people from the branch in a relaxed social setting

 Our Golf group plays 9 holes every Monday at different courses around the area during the season, April through October.
 All skill levels above beginner are welcome.

 GENEALOGY is our most recently formed group.
 From beginners to advanced researchers, members enjoy working together to trace their roots.
 Below is a picture taken at lunch at Bixby’s after visiting the Missouri History Museum Research Center.

 EXPRESSIONS is a group for all kinds of creative activity.
-The group sponsor is Rosann Swaringim, and at each meeting a different member leads various creative activities and crafts.
+The group sponsors are Jayne Kasten, Carol Derington and Nance Roth.
+At each meeting a different member leads various creative activities and crafts.
 At the November meeting,. members learned an old art of “tea bag folding” first done in England.
 English tea bags were available in decorated paper squares, and an art developed around them.